grame-cncm/faustdoc/src/manual/midi.md

 ### `[midi:pitchwheel]` or `[midi:pitchwheel chan]` Metadata

 The `[midi:pitchwheel]` metadata assigns the pitch-wheel value to a Faust parameter.
 When used in a slider/nentry or a bargraph, this metadata will map the UI element value to the {0, 16383} range.
 When used with a button or a checkbox, 1 will be mapped to 16383, 0 will be mapped to 0.
 Pitch-wheel values are typically used to control tuning, mapping the {0, 16383} MIDI range to a {-semitone, semitone} range.
 The `ba.semi2ratio` function must be used to convert semitones in a frequency multiplicative ratio.
-The first `[midi:pitchwheel]` version can receive messages on all channels, and will send on the channel 0.
-The second  `[midi:pitchwheel chan]` version can receive messages on `chan` only and will send on the `chan` channel.
+The first `[midi:pitchwheel]` version can receive messages on all channels, and will send on all channels.
+The second `[midi:pitchwheel chan]` version can receive messages on `chan` only, and will send on the `chan` channel only.

 **Usage**